-Figure 12 shows the performance of AprioriHybrid relative to Apriori and AprioriTid for large datasets.
-AprioriHybrid performs better than Apriori in almost all cases.
-For T10.I2.D100K with 1.5% support, AprioriHybrid does a little worse than Apriori since the pass in which the switch occurred was the last pass; AprioriHybrid thus incurred the cost of switching without realizing the benefits.
+Figure 7 shows the performance of AprioriHybrid relative to Apriori and AprioriTid for three datasets.
+AprioriHybrid performs better than Apriori in almost For T10.I2.D100K with 1.5% support, all cases.
+AprioriHybrid does a little worse than Apriori since the pass in which the switch occurred was the last pass; AprioriHybrid thus incurred the cost of switching without realizing the benefits.
 In general, the advantage of AprioriHybrid over Apriori depends on how the size of the $\overline{C}k$ set decline in the later passes.
 If $\overline{C}k$ remains large until nearly the end and then has an abrupt drop, we will not gain much by using AprioriHybrid since we can use AprioriTid only for a short period of time after the switch.
-This is what happened with the M.cust and T20.I6.D100K datasets.
+This is what happened with the T20.I6.D100K dataset.
 On the other hand, if there is a gradual decline in the size of $\overline{C}k$ , AprioriTid can be used for a while after the switch, and a significant improvement can be obtained in the execution time.

-4.8 Scale-up Experiment
+3.7 Scale-up Experiment

-Figure 13 shows how AprioriHybrid scales up as the number of transactions is increased from 100,000 to 10 million transactions.
+Figure 8 shows how AprioriHybrid scales up as the number of transactions is increased from 100,000 to 10 million transactions.
 We used the combinations (T5.I2), (T10.I4), and (T20.I6) for the average sizes of transactions and itemsets respectively.
 All other parameters were the same as for the data in Table 3.
 The sizes of these datasets for 10 million transactions were 239MB, 439MB and 838MB respectively.
 The minimum support level was set to 0.75%.
-The execution times are normalized with respect to the times for the 100,000 transaction datasets in the first graph and with respect to the 1 million transaction dataset in the second.
-As shown, the execution times scale quite linearly.
+The execution times are normalized with respect to the times for the 100,000 transaction datasets in the first